 The previous blog post marks 200 entries on ThyMindOMan.com that I have written over the past year and a half.
 I thought I'd take this occasion to reflect a bit about what I have done here, and introduce a new feature of the website.

 The word mystical is derived from the Greek mystikos meaning "secret," and muo meaning "concealed."
 Why all the mystery?
 Why is it concealed?
 Why do people keep it a secret?
 This seems like shady business.
 But is it?

-Many ancient texts, including the Bible, note that seeing God brings death to the person (Exodus 19:21; Exodus 33:20; Judges 13:22; Moses 1:5, 11; D&C 84:22).
-But then we also read of some who claim they saw God and lived to tell about it (see especially Genesis 32:30; Exodus 33:11; Moses 1:2).
+Many ancient texts, including the Bible, note that seeing God brings death to the person.
+But then we also read of some who claim they saw God and lived to tell about it.
 What's going on?
 Which is it?